Restaurant in Vienna, Austria

 Is Specht good for solo dining?

 Specht's €€ format and casual booking difficulty make it a comfortable solo option.
-Vienna's Austrian bistro category generally suits solo diners well at the counter or smaller tables, and the lack of a tasting-menu-only format means you are not locked into a multi-hour commitment if dining alone.
+Vienna's Austrian bistro category generally suits solo diners well at the counter or smaller tables, the lack of a tasting-menu-only format means you are not locked into a multi-hour commitment if dining alone.

 Can I eat at the bar at Specht?